Chopin1983/Readme.md/README.md

              Values (1,'Sebastian','Es','Drogowa',12,7,Kraków,30000,12345678900,790000000,'M',1)

 - Create View "Term_Table".
-Now You can see every not expiry products
+Now You can see every not expired product
 - Create procedure "Inserting_Transaction", now You can start inserting bills.
-  This procedure except inserting has blocking function, which doesn't allow You to insert new invoices or recipt, if last bought product from same kind hasn't expired.
-If it's, You will see this warning.
+  This procedure except inserting has blocking function, which doesn't allow You to insert new invoices or recipts, if last bought product from the same kind hasn't expired.
+If it has, You will see this warning.
          `Invoice can't be inserted, because the expiration date hasn't expired`

 - Create View "Term_Table".
-Now You can see every not expire products.
+Now You can see every not expired product.

-  #### Those Tables are protecting by triggers, which observing illegal activity like deleting or updating.
+  #### Those Tables are protected by triggers, which observing illegal activity like deleting or updating.
   #### If You are not interest this solution skip next move, if You are, continue instalation process.
 - Create Table "Transactions_Deleted" and Trigger "Trigger_Delete"
 - Create Table "Transactions_Update" and Trigger "Trigger_Update"